vrizo/uibook/docs/troubleshooting.md

 If you’re getting this error, please check that you’re using `webpack-dev-server` at least 3.0.0.
 If nothing helps, please create an issue.

+## HMR doesn’t work

+If you wish to enable HMR in Uibook, please add `hot: true` both to `devServer` and `UibookPlugin` in your webpack configuration file.

 ---

 [← Back to the Controller](controller.md)